-User and Entity Behavior Analytics (UEBA) is defined as the use of advanced analytics (e.g., machine learning) to baseline entity activity (e.g., users, devices, servers, applications, etc.) and calculate risk in order to identify security anomalies against those baselines.
+User and Entity Behavior Analytics (UEBA) is defined as the use of advanced algorithms (powered by machine learning) to baseline the activity of entities (e.g., users, devices, servers, applications, etc.) and calculate risk based on deviations from those baselines in order to identify security anomalies.
 These anomalies can be aligned to adversary behaviors such as lateral movement and malware command and control.
 UEBA is designed to complement rule or signature-based approaches (such as SIEMs) and identify security anomalies that they miss.
 UEBA is most effective when it leverages Big Data storage and processing to bring together a wide variety of datasets and to look for anomalies across them and at their intersection.

 Why is UEBA Important?

 Today’s advanced attackers are able to bypass many traditional perimeter defenses, such as firewalls, intrusion prevention systems, and web gateways.
-The IT perimeter of large organizations is too porous and jagged to effectively defend.
-The mindset of security executives and managers has now shifted from solely focusing on preventative security measures to that of more efficiently detecting advanced attacks that are in progress and minimizing the impact of these incidents.
+The IT perimeter of large organizations is too porous and jagged to effectively prevent against everything.
+The mindset of security executives and managers has appropriately shifted from solely focusing on preventative security measures to more detection .

-SIEMs are powerful detection tools that aggregate logs and alerts, but they typically rely on simple correlation rules that aren’t able to spot the footprints of advanced attackers.
+SIEMs are powerful detection tools that aggregate logs and alerts, but they typically rely on simple and strict correlation rules that can be evaded by advanced attackers.
 These correlation rules are meant to detect threats in real time, but advanced attacks can occur over months or even years.
 UEBA does not rely on signatures or rules and utilizes advanced algorithms and risk scoring methodologies to correlate such events over a much longer timeline.
 More and more organizations are now using UEBA techniques in combination with a SIEM to provide higher levels of security and improved detection of advanced threats.

 What Differentiates Sqrrl’s UEBA: The Behavior Graph